Well Water vs. City Water: Which Is Better?

 City water systems are most common in the suburbs and urban areas.
 The water supply typically comes from groundwater or surface water, like lakes and rivers.

-City water is regulated by the U.S. Environmental Protection Agency (EPA) under the Safe Drinking Water Act (SDWA).
+The U.S. Environmental Protection Agency (EPA) regulates city water under the Safe Drinking Water Act (SDWA).
 The EPA is responsible for setting drinking water quality standards and monitoring those that enforce these standards, like states, local authorities, and water suppliers.

 Pros and cons of city water